-- The determination of materiality in accordance with SSA 320 and, where applicable: - The determination of materiality for components and communication thereof to component auditors in accordance with SSA 600. - The preliminary identification of significant components and material classes of transactions, account balances and disclosures. - Preliminary identification of areas where there may be a higher risk of material misstatement. - The impact of the assessed risk of material misstatement at the overall financial statement level on direction, supervision and review. - The manner in which the auditor emphasises to engagement team members the need to maintain a questioning mind and to exercise professional skepticism in gathering and evaluating audit evidence. - Results of previous audits that involved evaluating the operating effectiveness of internal control, including the nature of identified deficiencies and action taken to address them. - The discussion of matters that may affect the audit with firm personnel responsible for performing other services to the entity. - Evidence of management's commitment to the design, implementation and maintenance of sound internal control, including evidence of appropriate documentation of such internal control. - Changes within the applicable financial reporting framework, such as changes in accounting standards, which may involve significant new or revised disclosures.
+- The determination of materiality in accordance with SSA 320 and, where applicable: - The determination of component performance materiality and communication thereof to component auditors in accordance with SSA 600 (Revised). - The initial expectations about the classes of transactions, account balances and disclosures that may be significant. - Preliminary identification of areas where there may be a higher risk of material misstatement. - The impact of the assessed risk of material misstatement at the overall financial statement level on direction, supervision and review. - The manner in which the auditor emphasises to engagement team members the need to maintain a questioning mind and to exercise professional skepticism in gathering and evaluating audit evidence. - Results of previous audits that involved evaluating the operating effectiveness of internal control, including the nature of identified deficiencies and action taken to address them. - The discussion of matters that may affect the audit with firm personnel responsible for performing other services to the entity. - Evidence of management's commitment to the design, implementation and maintenance of sound internal control, including evidence of appropriate documentation of such internal control. - Changes within the applicable financial reporting framework, such as changes in accounting

-&lt;sup>16 SSA 320, Materiality in Planning and Performing an Audit.
+SSA 320, Materiality in Planning and Performing an Audit.

-SSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraphs 21-23 and 40(c).
+SSA 600 (Revised), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraphs 35-36.

-- Volume of transactions, which may determine whether it is more efficient for the auditor to rely on internal control. - Importance attached to internal control throughout the entity to the successful operation of the business. - The process(es) management uses to identify and prepare the disclosures required by the applicable financial reporting framework, including disclosures containing information that is obtained from outside of the general and subsidiary ledgers. - Significant business developments affecting the entity, including changes in information technology and business processes, changes in key management, and acquisitions, mergers and divestments. - Significant industry developments such as changes in industry regulations and new reporting requirements. - Other significant relevant developments, such as changes in the legal environment affecting the entity.
+- standards, which may involve significant new or revised disclosures. - Volume of transactions, which may determine whether it is more efficient for the auditor to rely on internal control. - Importance attached to internal control throughout the entity to the successful operation of the business. - The process(es) management uses to identify and prepare the disclosures required by the applicable financial reporting framework, including disclosures containing information that is obtained from outside of the general and subsidiary ledgers. - Significant business developments affecting the entity, including changes in information technology and business processes, changes in key management, and acquisitions, mergers and divestments. - Significant industry developments such as changes in industry regulations and new reporting requirements. - Other significant relevant developments, such as changes in the legal environment affecting the entity.